marciof/Eon/specification/language.md

 Bindings currently in scope, which is a [map](#map) that associates [symbols](#symbol) to values.

-The bindings map always contains a symbol key named `bindings` with a value set to the previous bindings map in scope.
-Otherwise, if it's at the [module](#module) (or global) scope then there’s no such symbol key present in the bindings map.
+The bindings map always contains a symbol key named `bindings` with a value set to the previous bindings map in scope, unless it's at the global scope where no such symbol key is present.

 ## `count`